Oil dips on possible easing of tight supply, China woes hurt demand outlook

 U.S. economic data over recent weeks has bolstered expectations for the Fed to keep rates higher for longer, putting a dampener on the demand outlook for oil and a broad range of consumer goods.

-(Reporting by Muyu Xu in Singapore and Katya Golubkova in Tokyo; Editing by Shri Navaratnam)
+(Reporting by Muyu Xu in Singapore and Katya Golubkova in Tokyo; Editing by Shri Navaratnam and Himani Sarkar)

 ((ekaterina.golubkova@thomsonreuters.com;))